Heat half the oil in a large frying pan and sizzle the

 one and use a fork to attach the two together as well as you can: you

-don't want the stilton to escape when it melts.
+don't want the stilton to escape as it melts.

 Brush the remaining egg over the pastry tops.